Introduction

 Coolpix collectibles

-Collecting Coolpix cameras hasn't yet become a serious hobby for many collectors.
+Collecting Coolpix cameras may not have become a serious hobby for many collectors yet.
 Though some models have become rare already.
 Certain models representing a 'milestone' in digital photography, like the first camera with vibration reduction, or the first Coolpix with a lens with a focal length equaling a 24mm. or 28mm.-lens (in 35 mm equiv.), or.....at the other end 280mm. etc. Most digital compact cameras have a zoom lens starting its focal length around 35mm.
 In terms of design many cameras share the same or slightly modified body and lens.
 Nearly all Coolpix cameras are made in an one-off (non-recurring) production run; ordering older models will not be possible.
 Sold out = sold out!